 Through several construction phases, DPR remodeled all six floors of the main Clear Lake Medical Center facility.
 Each phase was 7,000-12,000 sq. ft. and included “facelifts” for patient rooms including new flooring, headwalls, and paint.

-Workers were reminded daily of the level of professionalism required when working in an occupied hospital.
-A DPR representative was onsite at all times to monitor noise levels, ensure workers know to keep voice levels down and don't drop materials on the floor.
+Workers were reminded daily of the level of professionalism required when working in an occupied hospital, and a DPR representative was onsite at all times to monitor noise levels and more.

 When noisy work was unavoidable, DPR coordinated with occupants of the floors above and below to plan around patient needs when work took place.